 Digital Print Rights

 What Is “Printed” Music?

 In most instances, the terms “printed” music or “print rights” are used in reference to sheet music.
-Sheet music is the printed music of a single song with notes, arrangement, lyrics, chords, and other annotations used by composers to communicate notes, pitch, tempo, rhythm, and chords.
-Anyone who has taken a formal music lesson can probably visualize this type of printed music— horizontal lines under a series of clefs, dots, lines, time signatures, and other symbols.
-It is the language every musician, from a symphony violinist to a first-year piano student, uses to “read” music.
-In the most literal sense, sheet music allows music to be transferred from musician to musician, likewise from generation to generation.
+Sheet music is the printed music of a single song with notes, arrangement, lyrics, chords, and other annotations used by composers to communicate information about the piece of music.
+Anyone who has taken a formal music lesson can probably visualize this type of printed music: horizontal lines under a series of clefs, dots, time signatures, and other symbols.
+It's the language every musician—from a symphony violinist to a first-year piano student—uses to “read” music.
+In the most literal sense, sheet music allows music to be transferred from musician to musician in the most efficient way possible.

 Folios are collections of sheet music for various songs.
 It is a term for multiple “sheets” of sheet music.
 An example of this would be a book of sheet music titled Billy Joel Greatest Hits which contains several different songs by the artist in the form of sheet music.
 A collection of printed sheet music for songs from different artists is called a mixed folio.
 A matching folio, on the other hand, is a collection of printed sheet music for a particular album, i.e. the folio “matches” the album.
 A personality folio is one that has the picture of the performing artist on it.
 Using the previous example, Billy Joel Greatest Hits would be considered a personality folio.